 Night markets.
 You must NEVER leave Bangkok without stopping at a night market!
 They are spread out in most areas of the city and they offer a superb range of bargain goods, food, and entertainment.
 Examples of these amazing night markets (other than Chatuchak and Khao San) are: Rot Fai in Srinakarin for being the biggest, Rot Fai in Ratchada if you want something closer, JJ Green for flea markets, Patpong for fake brands, Pratunam for various things, or Asiatique for a more shipping-mall kind of atmoshphere.

 Thai Massage.
-Yet another must-do.
+Yet another must-do for your 24 hours in Bangkok.
 If you didn’t manage to experience an authentic Thai massage at the famous Wat Pho, there are tons of other places to choose from in the city; but since the night is about to wane down, why not have it at the hotel?
 Sheraton Grande Sukhumvit has a ‘Grande Spa’ that offers an array of spa services.
 With that, you must try absolutely their Traditional Thai Massage!
 But if you want a whole pampering package, I would recommend the ‘Traveler’s Pampering’ day-long experiences.

 Bangkok has 2 airports namely Suvarnabhumi Airport and Don Muang Airport, with the latter being older.
 They’re both over 30km away from the city center; rest assured, if you have to transfer from one airport to another, there are free shuttles for you to use.